Skip to content

 Bridge Priority: 4096 (lower = more likely to be root)

-Beyond the election, the convergence time of classic STP is a fundamental problem for OT networks.
+Beyond the election, the convergence time of classic STP is a fundamental concern for OT networks.

 Classic STP converges in 30 to 50 seconds.
-This is unacceptable for OT.
-A 30-second outage after a cable failure causes PLCs to fault and production to stop.
+This duration is unacceptable for OT.
+A 30-second outage after a cable outage causes PLCs to fault and production to stop.

 ProtocolConvergenceSuitable for OT?